 That every member of the Board participate in the planting of the tree, and that the President of the Board perform the rite of spreading the ashes.

 About 100 people attended the ceremony.
-Mr. A. F. Pillsbury, President of the Minneapolis Park Board, officiated.
+Mr. A. F. Pillsbury, President of the Board of Park Commissioners, officiated.
 The Pin Oak tree acquired by Superintendent Wirth was planted in her honor and her ashes were scattered within the area, as had been her wish.
 (The Pin Oak is difficult to establish there and was subsequently replaced with another.)
 Use this link to see the full report of the Ceremony: May 5, 1933 Remembrance Ceremony.

 Dust we are, and now to dust again

 But gently blown throughout the glen

 Which was your alter and your shrine

 Wherein you gave a life of tenderness all thine

 And in his keeping they are ours